nus-cs2103-AY2425S1/tp/docs/UserGuide.md

    [MacOS](https://support.apple.com/en-sg/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac) |
-   [Linux](https://www.youtube.com/watch?v=dQw4w9WgXcQ)), `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+   [Linux](https://www.youtube.com/watch?v=dQw4w9WgXcQ)), `cd` into the folder you put the jar file in, and run `java -jar addressbook.jar` to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window, which links you back to [this page](https://ay2425s1-cs2103t-f14b-2.github.io/tp/UserGuide.html).<br>
    Some example commands you can try:

-   - `list` : Lists all contacts.
+   - `list` : Lists all students.

-   - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   - `person-add m/A0296210X n/John Tan p/98765432 e/johnt@email.com a/John street, block 123, #01-01`
+      : Adds a contact named `John Tan` to TAHub Contacts.

-   - `delete 3` : Deletes the 3rd contact shown in the current list.
+   - `delete  m/A0296210X` : Deletes the student with the matriculation number `A0296210X`.
+      In this case, the `John Tan` that we just added.
    - `clear` : Deletes all contacts.
    - `exit` : Exits the app.

 6. Refer to the [Features](#features :computer:) below for details of each command.
+   Alternatively check the [Command Summary](#command-summary-ledger) for a quick list of the available commands.
+Have fun!

 --------------------------------------------------------------------------------------------------------------------

+<div style="page-break-after: always;"></div>

 ## Features :computer: